Massive-Wiki/massive-wiki/Get Started with Massive Wiki.md

 ## Give Pages Titles and Make Links

 1. Give each page a title.
 As the first line of text in the file, type `#`, then a space, then the title, like this: `# My Example Page`.
-2. On any page, in the rest of the text on the page, add links to other pages.
+2. On any pages, add links to other pages.
 Create a link by enclosing a word or phrase in double square brackets, like this: `[[My Example Page]]`.

 Just by using these two conventions, you've got yourself a wiki, with pages and links.
-You could, for example, print out all the pages, and then as you were reading a page and got to a link, you could shuffle through all the pages in your printout to find the page with the right title on top, and then read the page.
+You could now, for example, print out all the pages, and then as you were reading a page and got to a link, you could shuffle through all the pages in your printout to find the page with the right title on top, and then read that destination page.

 If you think about it, though, that's not as easy as the web, where you can just read a page, click on a link, and then the new page pops right up.

-To make it easier, you might want to use a special editor that knows how to handle links in Markdown.
+To make entering and following links easier on your computer, you might want to use a special editor that knows how to handle links in Markdown.
 One very good choice is Obsidian.
-Another choice might be Pulsar Editor.
+Another good choice is Pulsar Editor.

 ## Sync and Share Files